What is CENS?

 CENS is a not-for-profit organisation, but in order for us to survive and run the shelter in a safe and efficient manner, we need to ensure that we can cover the costs related to keeping the shelter open.
 We ask our residents to contribute a small amount of money to their living costs, as we believe this shows a commitment from them, as well as enabling them to take the first steps towards budgeting and money management.

 The shelter has many costs from heating and maintenance to meals and support.
+We are constantly looking for new projects which will help us improve our services and maintain our successful track record of supporting our residents and help them move on to secure housing.
+This cannot be achieved without your generous donations.
 All money donated to CENS will go towards the running of the shelter and will directly help a homeless person.

 Whilst we do not request clothing donations, there may be certain times of the year that we require particular items.
 We will put a call out for these across our social media platforms.

-Whether you’re looking to volunteer once or on a regular basis and whatever your skills and interests, there are often a huge variety of volunteering opportunities available here at CENS.
+We currently have no volunteering vacancies.
+However, whether you’re looking to volunteer once or on a regular basis, there are occasionally volunteering opportunities available at CENS.
 Head to our Get Involved Page for more information or to get in touch.
+Check our Facebook page for updates.

 Your CENS team